Mint vs. Quicken: Which One Should You Use?

 Why Mint and Quicken are Tied for Cost

 The winner in this category depends on your needs.
-If you want something basic to manage your money, Mint’s the best way to go in terms of cost.
-And while some people might balk at the idea of shelling out $39 or more for Quicken, others may see it as a small price to pay for a more complete picture of their financial situation.
+If you want something basic to manage your money, Mint's the best way to go in terms of cost.
+And while some people might balk at the idea of shelling out money for Quicken, others may see it as a small price to pay for a more complete picture of their financial situation.

 Mint vs. Quicken: What's Better for You?